Introduction

 };

-Import the <Countries /> and the <Layout /> component in the App.tsx file to finish up the application.
+Import the <Colors /> and the <Layout /> component in the App.tsx file, define the colors resource directly in <Refine />, and keep the generated providers in place to finish up the application.

 import { RefineKbar, RefineKbarProvider } from "@refinedev/kbar";